 The American web design market is expanding quickly.
+UX and UI design from companies like Pitangoux, are leading the pack.
 This market’s size has crossed the point of $40 billion in 2021, and it keeps growing at an average rate of 4.4% per year.
 On top of its stability and growth, this industry offers its professionals a solid pay between $50,000 and $90,000 per year.
 All these reasons make this field quite tempting to young people.
 So, there is no surprise that thousands of US students choose web design as their college major or decide to study it along with other majors.

 Whether studying web design at college or on your own, there will be many challenges on your path.
 Yet, one of the first things every beginner should explore is a set of common industry-related terms, without which it would be impossible to get into the world of web design.

 If you are a beginner yourself, you’ve come to the right place.
 Turn to a trusted academic help service with a request, “write my paper for me” to save a bit of time while keeping grades up.
 And read our extensive guide to grasp the key web design terms!

 HTML is an abbreviation for HyperText Markup Language.
 In a nutshell, it is the language of the web used by designers to tell the browser how to approach every particular piece of content.
 In HTML, there is a range of semantic tags that let you mark the semantic meaning of the page content.
 Simply put, with the help of this language, you can make the browser display images as images, content as text copy, headlines as headlines, etc.

 While HTML lets you display certain page elements correctly, CSS or Cascading Style Sheets are there to create visuals.
 CSS enables you to determine how the browser will render different parts on the screen.
 With its help, you can change the background, shape, and positioning of various site elements, color and size of the text, etc.